 Hazardous materials, non-eye safe lasers, compressed inert gases or toxic gases will not be carried aboard NCAR aircraft without review and permission from the RAF Safety Committee.
 Applicable Federal and OSHA regulations regarding both onboard and ground support activities will be adhered to in each case.
-Provisions for dealing with said materials or gases will be defined by the RAF Safety Committee in coordination with the NCAR Safety Office and applicable regulations.
-All hazards must be declared and listed by each participant on the RAF's Hazardous Materials and Devices Form.
+Provisions for dealing with said materials or gases will be defined by the RAF Safety Committee in coordination with the NCAR Health Environment and Safety Office (HESS) and applicable regulations.
+All hazards must be declared and listed by each participant on the RAF's Hazardous Materials and Devices (HMD) Form.
 This form includes a section on special "handling" procedures to be followed in order to limit the dangers associated with the various hazards.
-A copy of each HMD form will be submitted to the NCAR Office of Safety.
+A copy of each HMD form will be submitted to the NCAR HESS.
 The appropriate Safety Data Sheets (SDS) for each chemical hazard will be carried aboard the aircraft.